 While claim and payment history are among the largest factors that drive the cost of your insurance premiums, many other factors play a role.
 These include features of your property, such as the presence of a pool, a trampoline or other potential hazards and the home’s overall condition.
 You may also receive discounts based on your proximity to emergency services, the response time rating for the local fire department or the presence of a fire hydrant near the property.
 Local crime and burglary rates also play a role, meaning that even if you don’t make a claim in a given year, you may still see an increase due to other local mitigating factors.

-Will My Insurance Carrier Drop Me After Filing a Claim?
+Can an Insurance Company Drop You After a Claim?

 While rates can fluctuate with a history of claims and myriad other external factors, one big question is whether your insurance company can — or will — drop you after making a claim.